Diligence International LLC

 We will only retain Your Data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for Your Data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of Your Data, the purposes for which we process Your Data and whether we can achieve those purposes through other means, and the applicable legal requirements.
+Please refer to our PRIVACY NOTICE for our Data Retention Policy where you become our client.

 In certain circumstances, you have the following rights under data protection laws in relation to Your Data.
 You have the right to: